-Appendix C: Assessment Table for Educational Functioning Levels
+Appendix CD: Assessment Table for Educational Functioning Levels

 Currently, programs are using CASAS, TABE 9 & 10, TABE CLAS-E, and BEST from the list of NRS-approved tests.
 Following is a comparison chart of those tests used for ABE and ESL students.
+DC PCSB will follow the publisher's recommendation if updates are made after the PMF Policy & Technical Guide are finalized.